-If Mrs M's Westerby SIPP is still in effect, and if there remain illiquid investments that can't be removed from the SIPP, and it hence cannot be closed after compensation has been paid, then it wouldn't be fair for Mrs M to have to continue to pay annual SIPP fees to keep the SIPP open.
-As such, Westerby should pay an amount into Mrs M's SIPP equivalent to five years' worth of the fees that will be payable on the SIPP (based on the most recent year's fees).
+If the investments can't be removed from the SIPP, and it hence cannot be closed after compensation has been paid, then it wouldn't be fair for Mr C to have to continue to pay annual SIPP fees to keep the SIPP open.
+As such, Westerby should pay an amount into Mr C's SIPP equivalent to five years' worth of the fees that will be payable on the SIPP (based on the most recent year's fees).
 Five years should allow enough time for the issues with the investments to be dealt with, and for them to be removed from the SIPP.
-As an alternative to this, Westerby can agree to waive any future fees which might be payable by Mrs M's SIPP.
+As an alternative to this, Westerby can agree to waive any future fees which might be payable by Mr C's SIPP.